 Case data logs

 When user exits case, it becomes past case and is stored in local database for 30 days until the device is online and pushed to cloud.
-If case is not uploaded within 30 days it gets deleted from the device.
+If case is not uploaded within 30 days, it gets deleted from the device.
 The case data consists of case identification, user data, preference, input positions and solutions.

 Every case consists of 2 set of all three – preference, input positions and solutions – one for first solution or default solution and the other for the modified solution or the accepted solution while exiting the case